htool-ddm/htool_documentation/README.rst

 Projects using Htool
    Htool provides distributed compression using hierarchical matrices, which can be used in many situations.
 In particular, Htool is used for different applications in the following projects:

-   - `FreeFEM <https://freefem.org>`_ to compress matrices stemming from the discretisation of boundary integral equations,
+   - `FreeFEM <https://freefem.org>`_ to compress matrices stemming from the discretisation of boundary integral equations and iterative solvers,
-   - `PETSc <https://petsc.org/release/>`_ for black-box compression.
+   - `PETSc <https://petsc.org/release/>`_ for black-box compression and iterative solvers.

 License
    Htool is licensed under the terms of the MIT license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.